 Though one of the tallest dog breeds (if not the tallest), Irish Wolfhound make some of the sweetest, most amiable companions around.
 You would never guess that they were once bred to be ferocious war dogs, considering their gentle manner with children and other animals.
 Make sure to walk them regularly though—it will keep them in tip-top shape.

 An ancient breed, Anatolians (or some variation of them) are believed to be referenced in some of the earliest books of the Bible.
 This breed is smart and insanely protective of the people they love—which means they need a leader who can handle a strong and dominating personality.
-Weighing up to 150 pounds, many of these dogs are still working ranch dogs.
+Weighing up to 68kg (150lbs), many of these dogs are still working farm or ranch dogs.

 When you picture giant dog breeds, you may very well be picturing a shaggy Saint Bernard!
 Everyone can appreciate the charming and playful nature of the Saint Bernard.
 Endlessly patient, they’re considered “nanny dogs” for children, and they adore every moment they spend with their loved ones.
-This breed was originally used to seek out and rescue lost travelers in the Swiss Alps, which makes sense considering their strength and size—anywhere from 120 to 180 pounds.
+This breed was originally used to seek out and rescue lost travellers in the Swiss Alps, which makes sense considering their strength and size—anywhere from 54-81kg (120 to 180lbs).
 Always make sure to keep these dogs in cool or air-conditioned spaces because they’re sensitive to heat.

 Hailing from the Sivas region of Turkey, Kangal dogs have long been bred to protect livestock from large predators including wolves and bears.
 This means that though they’re gentle with children, they can be aggressive when it comes to predators who may cause a threat.
 Reliable and sweet—what more can you ask for!

 With a lineage that goes back to ancient Roman times, this giant dog breed is known for their excellence as guardians.
 Always alert and confident, Cane Corsos are very loyal to their humans.
-And the fact that they weigh over 100 pounds and have lots of muscles makes them intimidating to any would-be intruders.
+And the fact that they weigh over 45kg (100lbs) and have lots of muscles makes them intimidating to any would-be intruders.

 So sweet and affectionate, the Bernese Mountain Dog is often considered one of the most beautiful breeds around.
-These dogs have thick and silky coats that are colored black, white and rust—but those coats aren’t just for looks, they’re also perfect for keeping them cozy in cold weather.
+These dogs have thick and silky coats that are coloured black, white and rust—but those coats aren’t just for looks, they’re also perfect for keeping them cosy in cold weather.
 Though they enjoy getting outside for exercise, they also relish opportunities to hang out with the family.

 Known as “Swissies” to their admirers, these dogs were originally bred to herd cattle and serve as watchdogs—and they still love jobs.
-It’s best to not keep them cooped up in an apartment since they need some room to wander.
-They also have a deep bark (which close neighbors may not love), but at heart, they’re gentle and loving.
-Just be sure to train and socialize them early, and prepare yourself for a puppyhood that lasts for a while as this breed is a little slow to mature.
+It’s best to not keep them cooped up in a flat since they need some room to wander.
+They also have a deep bark (which close neighbours may not love), but at heart, they’re gentle and loving.
+Just be sure to train and socialise them early, and prepare yourself for a puppyhood that lasts for a while as this breed is a little slow to mature.